 World's Greatest Modern Artists

-of the greatest modern paintings.
+the great modern paintings.

-PART TWO: Top Artists (c.1850 - present)
+PART TWO: Top Artists (c.1850 - 1960s)

 Pre-Raphaelites (Founded 1848)